jordanshivers/optical-flow-python/README.md

-# Optical Flow Estimation in Python
+# Optical flow estimation in Python

 A Python package for optical flow estimation, combining classical and deep learning approaches.